 Instructions

-- Add to this the grated mushroom (and potatoes if using) and cook for 4 minutes until this has softened and reduced down
+- Add the grated mushrooms (and diced potatoes if using) and cook for 4 minutes until softened and reduced down.

-- While the mince is cooking and you are stirring occasionally, prepare the sauce, in a bowl or jug add the beef stock, tomato paste, Worcestershire sauce and marmite and whisk well to combine and set aside
+- While the mince cooks, prepare the sauce.
+In a bowl or jug whisk together the beef stock, tomato paste, Worcestershire sauce and Marmite until well combined.

-- Once the mince is browned add the paprika and mixed herbs and stir to coat and cook for 1 minute
+- Once the mince is browned, add the paprika and mixed herbs and cook for 1 minute, stirring well.

-- Pour over this the beef stock mixture and stir gently to combine, simmer this sauce at a low boil for approximately 4 minutes until the sauce begins to absorb and thicken
+- Pour over the stock mixture and stir gently to combine.
+Simmer at a gentle bubble for approximately 4 minutes until the sauce begins to thicken slightly.

-- Finally add the frozen vegetables and stir through and cook for a further 3 minutes until they are soft.
+- Add the frozen vegetables and cook for a further 3 minutes until heated through and tender.

-- Add the salt and pepper, stir again and serve!
+- Season with the salt and black pepper, stir once more and serve.

-- Lovely served over a creamy mashed potato, on toast or with rice or on its own.
+- Serve over creamy mashed potato, rice, toast or with bread rolls on the side.

 Notes

-What sort of beef stock should I use in savoury mince?
+What sort of beef stock should I use?

-Allow the mince to cool for no more than 30 minutes after the dish is made, before transferring to a container with an airtight lid or a ziplock freezer bag.
-This will freeze for up to 3 months,
+Allow the savoury mince to cool slightly before transferring to airtight containers or freezer bags.
+Freeze for up to 3 months.

-Let the savoury mince thaw in the refrigerator overnight, then when ready reheat to piping hot in the microwave or a frying pan with a little water.
+Thaw overnight in the fridge, then reheat in the microwave or a frying pan with a small splash of water until piping hot throughout.

 Nutrition Information

-Yield 4 Serving Size 1Amount Per Serving Calories 393Total Fat 22gSaturated Fat 8gUnsaturated Fat 14gCholesterol 113mgSodium 552mgCarbohydrates 8gFiber 3gSugar 3gProtein 37g
+Yield 4 Serving Size 1Amount Per Serving Calories 406Total Fat 25gSaturated Fat 9gUnsaturated Fat 17gCholesterol 111mgSodium 549mgCarbohydrates 8gFiber 2gSugar 3gProtein 37g

 JustAMumNZ.com, occasionally offers nutritional information for recipes contained on this site.
 This information is provided as a courtesy and is an estimate only.
 This information comes from online calculators.
 Although justamumnz.com attempts to provide accurate nutritional information, these figures are only estimates.